Iryna1V/to-do-list/README.md

 This is a small React app where you can write a to-do list for the day.

+## Functionalities:

-You can type what you needs to do during the day into the input field and press Add or hit Enter.
+- You can type what you needs to do during the day into the input field and press Add or hit Enter.

-Click on the item when you've completed the task and it will be crossed out.
+- Click on the item when you've completed the task and it will be crossed out.

-You can add as many items as you wants and can also remove them.
+- You can add as many items as you wants and can also remove them.

+- Simple user interface.

 ## Tech stack:

+- React 19.0
+- Vite
-React 19.0, Vite, CSS.
+- CSS.

 ## Run the application: